RedisLabs/redislabs-docs/content/rs/databases/active-active/develop/data-types/json.md

 ]
 ---
-### Active-Active databases support JSON data structures.
+Active-Active databases support JSON data structures.

-To learn about Redis conflict resolution for JSON (CRDT) read about developing for Active-Active databases with JSON data structure [here]({{< relref "/modules/redisjson/active-active.md" >}})
+To learn more about JSON in Active-Active databases, see [CRDT JSON command differences and conflict resolution rules]({{<relref "/modules/redisjson/active-active">}}).